-Mehul Shah is currently the Head of Agency MBS at a major investment bank.
+Mehul Shah is currently Senior Portfolio Manager at Verition Fund Management.
+Prior to that, he was Head of Agency Mortgage Backed Securities at a major investment bank.
 He has over 20 years of finance experience in trading and structuring securitized products.
 Mehul has been accredited for his perspective on market trends and research.

 Mehul is born and raised in New York City and is a proud Eagle Scout of the Boy Scouts of America.
 He received a Bachelor of Science degree from the Leonard N. Stern School of Business at New York University where he doubled majored in Finance & Information Systems.
 He attended the reputable Stuyvesant High School.